 Job opportunities at elections

-Would you like to play your part in helping us to run elections in the Vale of White Horse in a role that’s important for your local community and a great way of earning some extra money?
+Would you like to play your part in helping us to run elections in South Oxfordshire in a role that’s important for your local community and a great way of earning some extra money?

 Our Elections team is always looking for new people to work with us and would love to hear from you if you are interested in becoming involved.
 Register your interest now and we’ll then let you know when positions become available.

 You must be over 18 and entitled to work in the UK (in accordance with the provisions of the Asylum and Immigration Act 1996).

 If successful, prior to taking up your appointment, you must provide evidence of your eligibility to work in the UK by showing us either:

 - Your birth certificate and proof of National Insurance Number (for example, P60, P45, payslip)

 Staff employed at elections must not work on behalf of a candidate during an election campaign, nor be related to a prospective candidate

 Polling station staff and count staff must consent to working in excess of the normal working hours provided for by the Working Time Directive.

 Any work carried out for the elections is subject to the Secrecy Requirements, copies of which will be supplied to all staff.